How to Find Registered Nurses:

-If you've tried these, and still aren't having any luck with sourcing RNs, you'll want to consider job boards dedicated to nurses and healthcare professionals.
-Knowing where to post nursing jobs will help you find registered nurses who have work experience and hold certifications in a particular specialty.
+If you've tried these and still aren't having any luck with sourcing RNs, you'll want to consider job boards dedicated to nurses and healthcare professionals.
+Knowing where to post nursing jobs will help you find RNs who have work experience and hold certifications in a particular specialty.

 Send basic screening questions via email.